-- b.
+- a.
+The school district shall conduct tests on a random basis at unannounced times throughout the year, as required by the federal regulations. - b.
 The school district shall test for alcohol at a minimum annual percentage rate of 10% of the average number of driver positions, and for controlled substances, including medical cannabis, at a minimum annual percentage of 50%. - c.
 The school district shall adopt a scientifically valid method for selecting drivers for testing, such as random number table or a computer-based random number generator that is matched with identifying numbers of the drivers.
-Each driver shall have an equal chance of being tested each time selections are made. - d.
+Each driver shall have an equal chance of being tested each time selections are made.
+Each driver selected for testing shall be tested during the selection period. - d.
 Random tests shall be unannounced.
 Dates for administering random tests shall be spread reasonably throughout the calendar year. - e.
 Drivers shall proceed immediately to the collection site upon notification of selection; provided, however, that if the driver is performing a safety-sensitive function, other than driving, at the time of notification, the driver shall cease to perform the function and proceed to the collection site as soon as possible.

-4. Reasonable Suspicion Testing
+5. Reasonable Suspicion Testing